ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 The following topics will discuss how to develop and work with modules:

 :doc:`developing_modules_general`
-    A general overview of how to develop, debug, and test modules :doc:`developing_modules_documenting`
+    A general overview of how to develop, debug, and test modules.
+:doc:`developing_modules_documenting`
     How to include in-line documentation in your module.
 :doc:`developing_modules_best_practices`
     Best practices, recommendations, and things to avoid.
 :doc:`developing_modules_checklist`
      Checklist for contributing your module to Ansible.
 :doc:`developing_modules_python3`
     Adding Python 3 support to modules (all new modules must be py2.4 and py3 compatible).
+:doc:`developing_modules_in_groups`
+    A guide for partners wanting to submit multiple modules.

 .. seealso::